Nixonite/League-of-Legends-Match-Sample-Data/README.md

 I used my own developer api key so you'll have to get your own (free).

 It took about 1.5-2 hours to fetch it all.
 Have fun.

+The license comes with the code, and possibly with the data if Riot is cool with that.